Contents

 Customers are becoming more and more aware of the ecological footprint of their buying decisions.
 As a business owner, it is your responsibility to make sure each choice in the process is made with environmental impact in mind.
 It also includes the choice of which printing technique to use.

-In this aspect, screen printing is considered the less environmentally friendly option.
+In this aspect, screen printing is considered less environmentally friendly.
 During the printing process, there is a step called reclamation during which a huge amount of fresh water is used for cleaning the screen to create the screen for printing.

 This process not only consumes fresh water but also turns fresh water into wastewater.
 The cleaning will release pollutants and leave hazardous wastewater that will go into the environment.

 This type of manufacturing wastewater requires a strict and complicated process before being released into the environment.
-Not all manufacturers can assure to follow the same process and assure that there is no unsafe wastewater to be dumped into the environment.
+Not all manufacturers can follow the same process and ensure that there is no unsafe wastewater to be dumped into the environment.

 If you care about the environmental impact, you can change to vinyl printing.
 Vinyl printing doesn’t require water or chemical elements to process.
 It is a safer and cleaner way to print your designs.